A Tunisian crochet cowl pattern

 Hello friends!
-I’m so happy to share with you today, this lovely new cowl that I’ve designed using Tunisian crochet!
+I’m so happy to share with you today, this lovely Tunisian crochet cowl pattern that I’ve designed!
 This is Iridescent Cowl.

 The cowl is worked flat, and seamed at the end.
 You’ll start on one long edge, and work up to the other long edge, changing colors and stitch patterns a couple times as you go.

 The yarn is Brooks Farm Yarn Solo Silk in colors E13 and NY51, but sadly, I believe these are no longer available.
 I’ve had them in my stash for years.
 Bummer.